darthwalsh/bin/apps/markdown.linter.md

 ## Linting indents

 - [ ] Fix any pages that use **both** spaces and tabs for indents.
-- [ ] Check that indent-depth is consistent (probably don't use 2 spaces for lists?)
+- [ ] Check that indent-depth is consistent
+	  - [ ] probably enforce multiple-of-4 for lists, given how 2-space-indent doesn't look good

 ## Linting links